SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 <details><summary><b>Complete Example</b> (click to show)</summary>

-:::caution This demo only runs on macOS
+:::caution This demo only runs on MacOS

-This example requires macOS + Swift and will not work on Windows or Linux!
+This example requires MacOS + Swift and will not work on Windows or Linux!

 :::